Worldwide Adventure Travel

 Tortuga Surf Lodge

-K59 Surf Camp is a private, gated beach area with access to the property only to guests and offers powerful right waves with great tubes and fast sections.
+K59 Surf Resort is a beachfront, private area with access to the beach only by guests and offers powerful right waves with great tubes and fast sections.
 This point was unknown for many years, and still a secret spot for some people here.
-There is also K61, right point break which is only 500 mts.
-Away from k59 and offers great waves with long rides and barrels.
+There is also K61, right point break which is only 500 mts. away from K59 and offers great waves with long rides and barrels.
 The coastal scenery seen from the water at K59 and K61 is breathtaking.

 Casa De Mar